COSIMA/regional-mom6/README.md

 themselves.
 We'll start with an overall description of the pipeline and the steps involved.

+UPDATE 16/09
+There's now a jupyter notebook that steps through this pipeline linearly.
+This contains some additional documentation too.

 ### Create model grid
 Once the target domain has been decided, a MOM6-compatible grid needs to be generated.
 For the easiest interoperability with the forcing, we